Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The only other statements in C are the compound statement, which groups several statements into a single statement, and the null statement, which performs no action.

 This chapter discusses the selection statements and the compound statement.
 (Chapter 6 covers the iteration statements, the jump statements, and the null statement.)
-Before we can write `if` statements, we’ll need logical expressions: conditions that `if` statements can test.
+Before we can write `if` statements, we'll need logical expressions: conditions that `if` statements can test.
 Section 5.1 explains how logical expressions are built from the relational operators (`<`, `<=`, `>`, and `>=`), the equality operators (`==` and `!=`), and the logical operators (`&&`, `||`, and `!`).
 Section 5.2 covers the `if` statement and compound statement, as well as introducing the conditional operator (`?:`), which can test a condition within an expression.
 Section 5.3 describes the `switch` statement.

 ## 5.1 Logical Expressions

 Several of C's statements, including the `if` statement, must test the value of an expression to see if it is “true" or “false.”
 For example, an `if` statement might need to test the expression `i < j;` a true value would indicate that `i` is less than `j`.
 In many programming languages, an expression such as `i < j` would have a special “Boolean” or “logical” type.
 Such a type would have only two values, `false` and `true`.
 In C, however, a comparison such as `i < j` yields an integer: either 0 (false) or 1 (true).
-With this in mind, let’s look at the operators that are used to build logical expressions.
+With this in mind, let's look at the operators that are used to build logical expressions.

 ### 5.1.1 Relational Operators